 Guests enter Madison Square Garden at the main entrance at Seventh Avenue and 32nd Street.
 The theater will open for guests at 10:00 a.m.
 The ceremony begins promptly at 11:00 a.m. and ends at approximately 1:00 p.m.
 Immediately after the ceremony, guests and graduates can meet in in the mall area of Madison Square Garden at Seventh Avenue and 33rd Street.

-Guests who have special needs should contact Tom McDonald, email@example.com, 212.229.5900 x3656, in the Student Disability Services office at least three weeks before the ceremony.
-There is wheelchair access to the Javits Center, but guests must bring their own wheelchairs.
-(See information below about wheelchair rentals.)
-Two sign-language interpreters will be present, and a special seating area will be designated for guests with hearing impairment.
-The Javits Center has accessible pay phones equipped with volume control and TTY capability for persons with speech and hearing disabilities.
+Guests who have special needs should contact Tom McDonald in the Student Disability Services Office at firstname.lastname@example.org or 212.229.5900 x3656, at least three weeks before the ceremony.
+Madison Square Garden is wheelchair accessible, but guests will need to bring their own wheelchairs.
+Several local sources are listed below.Two sign-language interpreters will be present, and a special seating area will be designated for guests with hearing impairments.

 New York Surgical SupplyMotorized and manual wheelchair and scooter rentals800.249.1188212.255.5522

 Big Apple MobilityMotorized and manual wheelchair and scooter rentals212.662.4548

 Contact: Alex Wong and Jay Martinez

 Madison Square Garden is located on Seventh Avenue between 31st and 33rd streets.
 Situated atop Penn Station, it is accessible by many rail, bus, and subway lines.
 MSG’s website has information about arriving by public transportation as well as driving directions and nearby parking options.